How to Dismantle an Atomic Bomb: Accolades

 How to Dismantle an Atomic Bomb was rated the best album of 2004 by USA Today, Paste, and The New York Times.
 Hilburn of the Los Angeles Times called it the second-best album of the year, and it was ranked fourth respectively by Q in its list of the best albums of the year.
 The Village Voice rated it the eighth-best album of 2004, while PopMatters ranked it 25th.
 It was included in Rolling Stones Top 50 Albums of 2004.

 How to Dismantle an Atomic Bomb and its songs won eight Grammy Awards overall in 2005 and 2006, sweeping all of the categories in which they were nominated.
 In 2005, "Vertigo" won in three categories: Best Rock Song, Best Rock Performance by a Duo or Group with Vocal, and Best Short Form Music Video.
 In 2006, "Sometimes You Can't Make It on Your Own" was awarded Song of the Year and Best Rock Performance by a Duo or Group with Vocal, "City of Blinding Lights" was awarded Best Rock Song, and How to Dismantle an Atomic Bomb won for Best Rock Album and Album of the Year.
-The album producer's Steve Lillywhite was also awarded Producer of the Year, Non Classical in 2006.
+The album producer's Steve Lillywhite, who accepted the Album of the Year Grammy on behalf of Interscope Records, was also awarded Producer of the Year, Non Classical in 2006.

 Rolling Stone rated it the 68th-best album of the decade, while "Vertigo" was ranked the 64th-best song.
 Despite all of the critical acclaim for the album, Bono would later state that "[t]here are no weak songs.
 But as an album, the whole isn't greater than the sum of its parts, and it fucking annoys me."